+Course Course Description Credit Hrs.
+Contact Hrs.
 Advanced investigation of sculpture concerns.
-Greater amphasis placed an account development Advanced investigation of sculpture concerns.
 Greater emphasis placed on concept development, personal aesthetic, and contemporary issues with focus on individualized projects.
 Additional course fee.
 Prerequisites: ART 3400/319 and consent of department.
-ART 4575 CERAMICS IV LECTURE AND STUDIO /6 (3) 3 6 Individual projects in advanced ceramic wheel throwing and handbuilding.
+ART 4575 CERAMICS IV LECTURE AND STUDIO /6 (3) Individual projects in advanced ceramic wheel throwing and handbuilding.
 Additional course fee.
-Prerequisite: ART 3575/384.
+3 6 Prerequisite: ART 3575/384.
 ART 4649 TECHNOLOGY AND ART EDUCATION FOR TEACHERS (3) 3 4 Overview of the use of computers and other electronic technologies for teaching art in K-12 settings.
 Focus will be hands-on experiences with the current hardware, teacher support software, and educational software for children using the Windows/Mac Operating systems.
 Prerequisites: ENG 1270/127 or 1230/123 and ED 1520/152 or consent of department.
 ART 4662 FOUNDATIONS OF ART EDUCATION (3) 3 3 Theoretical and philosophical foundations of teaching art in grades K-12 including contemporary theory and practice in art education.
 30 hours of field experience.
 Prerequisite: Admission to College of Education, ELCF 4500/353 or ELED 3010/201, and READ 4100/306, or consent of the department.
-ART 4664 TEACHING ART IN ELEMENTARY AND SECONDARY SCHOOLS/FIELD (3) 3 3 Developing skills in designing comprehensive art curriculum teaching art production, art history, art criticism, and aesthetics in grades K-12.
+ART 4664 TEACHING ART IN ELEMENTARY AND SECONDARY SCHOOLS/FIELD (3) Developing skills in designing comprehensive art curriculum teaching art production, art history, art criticism, and aesthetics in grades K-12.
 30 hours of field experience.
 Additional course fee.
-Prerequisites: ART 4662/362 Co-requisite: CAS 2630 ART 4920 PRACTICUM SEMINAR AND FIELD /12-24 (6-12) 6 6 Field experience in the fine and/or applied arts for the purpose of developing technical and professional marketable skills.
+3 3 Prerequisites: ART 4662/362 Co-requisite: CAS 2630 ART 4920 PRACTICUM SEMINAR AND FIELD /12-24 (6-12) 6 6 Field experience in the fine and/or applied arts for the purpose of developing technical and professional marketable skills.
 May be repeated once for credit for up to a maximum of 18 credit hours.
 Prerequisite: An overall GPA of 2.75 and a 3.0 in the major, consent of the department, and junior/senior standing.
 Student must apply one term prior to the term the practicum will be taken.
-ART 4950 PORTFOLIO PREPARATION LECTURE AND STUDIO /6 (3) 3 6 AICI +750 Testification (c)
+ART 4950 PORTFOLIO PREPARATION LECTURE AND STUDIO /6 (3) 3 6 Program capstone course in which students create professional documents and portfolios